BrunoMCBraga/VBA-Macros-Events-Cheat-Sheet/README.md

 * AutoClose
 * AutoExit

-## Macro directives before events were introduced.
+## Macro directives before events were introduced (before Office 97).
 Some of these are only available for Word or Excel.
 * Auto_Open
 * Auto_Close
 * Auto_Activate